Jane Pillow

 Professor Jane Pillow is a clinical academic neonatologist at the University of Western Australia.
 She pursued undergraduate medical studies at the University of Queensland.
 A one-year interruption to her medical education to undertake research at the Royal Children’s Hospital in Melbourne as part of a Bachelor of Medical Science underpinned a life-long enthusiasm for medical research.
 After a clinical internship in Townsville, she moved to Victoria to undertake postgraduate training in Paediatrics, subsequently specialising further in Neonatology.
 She subsequently pursued PhD studies at the Telethon Institute for Child Health Research in Perth (1997-2000), and undertook an NHMRC Neil Hamilton Fairley postdoctoral fellowship at The Institute of Child Health in London (2001-3) before returning to Perth in 2004.
 She has subsequently held multiple other prestigious Fellowships including a Viertel Senior Medical Research Fellowship, and Career Development, Senior Research and more recently Leadership Fellowships from the NHMRC.

 Professor Pillow is acknowledged internationally as an expert in the area of neonatal respiratory physiology and mechanical ventilation.
-She has obtained over $17 million AUD in research funding, including 9 NHMRC project and ideas grants since 2007 (6 as CIA), an NHMRC Centre of Research Excellence (CIA/Co-Director) and 4 grants from the NIH (3 as Australian CI).
+She has obtained over $35 million AUD in research funding, including 10 NHMRC project and ideas grants since 2007 (7 as CIA), an NHMRC Centre of Research Excellence (CIA/Co-Director), an NHMRC Development Grant (CIA), a CRC-P, a Wellcome Trust grant, and 4 grants from the NIH (3 as Australian CI).

 Roles and responsibilities

-Professor Pillow is Associate Dean (Research) for the Faculty of Science at UWA.
-She is also CIA and Co-Director on an NHMRC Centre of Research Excellence for Improving the Immediate and Longer-Term Outcomes of Preterm Infants (2013-20).
-Prof Pillow is an experienced NHMRC project grants and fellowship applications reviewer (since 1999), previously serving on NHMRC grant review panels and the Assigners Academy.
+Professor Pillow is Theme Lead for Early Environment Theme and core member of the Science Leadership Committee at Telethon Kids Institute.
+She is also Director of the UWA Preclinical Intensive Care Research Unit.
+Past roles have included Associate Dean (Research) for the Faculty of Science at UWA (2020), Member of School of Human Sciences Executive Committee (2017-2022), CIA and Co-Director of an NHMRC Centre of Research Excellence for Improving the Immediate and Longer-Term Outcomes of Preterm Infants (2013-20).
+Prof Pillow is an experienced NHMRC project grants and fellowship applications reviewer (since 1999), previously serving on multiple NHMRC grant review panels and the Assigners Academy.
 She has ongoing peer review responsibilities to local and international grant funding and scientific publication bodies.
 In addition to her academic responsibilities, Prof Pillow is an Honorary Research Fellow at the Telethon Kids Institute.

 Prof Pillow has extensive commitments to undergraduate, postgraduate and clinical education through involvement in University course delivery and small group theoretical and practical workshops throughout Australia, Asia and Europe.
-She is a member of the Executive of the Australian and New Zealand Neonatal Network, and Chairs the ANZNN working group on Chronic Lung Disease.
+She is a member of the Executive of the Australian and New Zealand Neonatal Network, and chaired the ANZNN working group on Chronic Lung Disease 2017-2021.

 Future research